noamelf/pycubator/slides/content/04-compound-data-types.md

 ###### Excercise #2
 ### Letter Counter

 Count the number of letters in a sentence.
-Implement `letter_counter` and print its return value - each letter on a separate line.
+Implement `letter_counter` and print its return value - each letter on a separate line (see code on next slide).

+--
+Boilerplate code:

     def letter_counter(s):
         """Returns the count of letters in s.

-        (string) -> dict
-        Returns a dictionary.
-Keys are lowercase letters, values are the number of times this letter appears in the sentence (as a lowercase or an uppercase letter).
         """
         # --- WRITE YOUR CODE HERE --- #